Knowledge Hub

 • Granting prior written authorisation with rights to object within a set timeframe.

-Negotiating these terms can, again, get complicated.
-Smaller service providers might find controllers push for more say over who can access their data, especially when it’s sensitive.
-On the other hand, larger established processors will often come with their own standard terms on sub-processing on a ‘take it or leave it basis’.
+Negotiating these terms can become complicated again.
+Smaller service providers might find that controllers push for more say over who can access their data, especially when it’s sensitive.
+On the other hand, larger established processors will often come with their own standard terms for sub-processing, on a take-it-or-leave-it basis.

 Key legal responsibilities when appointing sub-processors

-Appointing sub-processors raises a range of legal challenges that both data controllers and processors must consider carefully to ensure compliance with data protection laws.
+Appointing sub-processors presents a range of legal challenges that both data controllers and processors must carefully consider to ensure compliance with data protection laws.
 Here are some key issues to keep in mind:

-• Liability risks: You will be fully liable to controllers for performing your sub-processors' obligations.
+• Liability risks: You will be fully liable to the controllers for performing your sub-processor obligations.
 If a sub-processor fails to comply with legal requirements or mishandles data, you could have a big problem.

-• Due diligence: You’ll need to conduct thorough due diligence when choosing sub-processors to ensure they meet the UK GDPR’s strict data protection standards.
+• Due diligence: You must conduct thorough due diligence when choosing sub-processors to ensure they meet the UK GDPR’s strict data protection standards.
 This means reviewing their security measures, employee training programmes, and how they’ll secure the data you pass to them.
 Regular audits and detailed records of your evaluations and appointments are also essential.
 While this can be challenging if you work with long or complex supply chains, ensuring data is secure at every level is critical.

 • Sub-processing agreements: You must establish strong agreements with your sub-processors to reflect mandatory data protection requirements and manage risk effectively.
-This includes flowing down the same—or equally robust—data protection terms you’ve agreed with your controller to your sub-processors.
+This includes flowing down the same or equally robust data protection terms you’ve agreed with your controller to your sub-processors.
 Controllers often insist on this.
-However, this can get tricky in practice, especially with global sub-processors like large tech companies that typically enforce their standard terms.
-You’ll also need to ensure that sub-processors only process data according to the controller’s original instructions.
+However, this can become tricky in practice, especially with global sub-processors, such as large tech companies, which typically enforce their standard terms.
+You’ll also need to ensure that sub-processors only process data following the controller’s original instructions.

-• Oversight and transparency: You will need to understand exactly where your data is going with your own due diligence, e.g., to ensure you have proper oversight on sub-processors to verify they have sufficient guarantees that their data processing will be UK GDPR compliant.
+• Oversight and transparency: You will need to understand exactly where your data is going through your due diligence, e.g., to ensure you have proper oversight of sub-processors and verify that they have sufficient guarantees that their data processing will be UK GDPR compliant.
 You typically rely on your processor’s due diligence findings to understand this.
-You might insist on seeing sub-processing agreements to verify compliance, too – so your processors must have this covered.
+You may also want to review sub-processing agreements to verify compliance, so your processors should have this covered.

 Managing sub-processor relationships under UK GDPR can be complex, especially when working with long or international supply chains.
 Balancing strict legal requirements with business realities often calls for expert legal advice.
 This is essential for drafting and negotiating agreements that ensure compliance and work for your operations.